recharts/recharts/.github/pull_request_template.md

 - [ ] My change requires a change to the documentation.
 - [ ] I have updated the documentation accordingly.
 - [ ] I have added tests to cover my changes.
+- [ ] I have added a storybook story or extended an existing story to show my changes
 - [ ] All new and existing tests passed.